Detector API

 Try it Out

-You can test out the API without code by going to the FastAPI link with your web browser: https://aicheck.undetectable.ai/docs
+You can test out the API without code by going to the FastAPI link with your web browser: https://ai-detect.undetectable.ai/docs

 Authentication